Kubernetes Liveness Probe: Tutorial & Examples

 Tips for container restart policies

-• The default restart policy for Kubernetes is Always, which ensures that containers are automatically restarted upon failure.
+, which ensures that containers are automatically restarted upon failure. - Use the

-• Use the OnFailure policy when you want to restart containers only when they have failed, such as when a crash or other error occurs.
-This policy is suitable for applications that can gracefully exit after completing their tasks without requiring a restart.
+policy when you want to restart containers only when they have failed, such as when a crash or other error occurs.
+This policy is suitable for applications that can gracefully exit after completing their tasks without requiring a restart. - As the

 Probes in stateful applications